Can Flamingos Fly? Exploring the Aviation Abilities of these Unique Birds 2023/24

 Predator Avoidance

 Taking off requires a running start across open water, leaving flamingos vulnerable during that time.
-Remaining grounded reduces risk of attracting aerial predators.
+Remaining grounded reduces the risk of attracting aerial predators.

 Built for Wading